twinssbc/Ionic2-Calendar/README.md

 `npm install ionic2-calendar --save`

 ### version 1.0.x onwards
+version 1.0.x is also published as Ionic6-Calendar package name.
+So could also run
+`npm install ionic6-calendar --save`
 <font color=red>**NOTE: Starting from Version 1.0.x, the underlying implementaion is based on Swiper instead of IonSlides, so also needs to install Swiper dependency**</font>
 - Install swiper dependency
 `npm install swiper --save`